dyegosutil/aws-s3-presigned-post/README.md

 ## Notes
 - Java 8 compatible
-- Remember that when using `withConditionNameStartingWith` conditions, the library cannot foresee which value to used.
-Hence, the PreSignedPost won't provide this data letting the uploader to decided how to fill up this value.
+- Remember that when using `withConditionNameStartingWith`, the library cannot foresee which value should be used in the client.
+Hence, the PreSignedPost will provide only the `key` but not the `value` for this data letting the uploader decide how to fill up this value.
 - The library uses `DefaultCredentialsProvider` to obtain the aws credentials.
   Check [this](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) page to decide how to provide it
 - If an `ASIA` aws access key is found, the library will return a new param `x-amz-security-token`.
-Independently if it is being added with the method `withSessionToken` or not.
 - To allow the user to upload any key name, use ```withAnyKey()``` and submit in the http call for the `key` param the value `${filename}`.
 Note that `${filename}` variable is not compatible with `withKey()` condition.
-  Only for `withKeyStartingWith` and `withAnyKey()`.
+  Only for `withKeyStartingWith()` and `withAnyKey()`.
 - When ```content-length-range``` is used, it is not necessary to specify this condition while using the pre signed post, even though it is in the policy.
 Note that this is the only exception, all other valuedConditions should be passed to aws otherwise it will return an error